nikola-winmaker/CodeSPICE/codespice/README.md

 For example:

 This extension has the following settings:

-* `codespice.jsonConfigurationPath`: Path to json configuration for coding guideline.
+* `codespice.jsonConfigurationPath`: Path to json configuration which contains rules.

+Use ctrl+shift+p and type CodeSpice for command options.
 * `codespice.start`: Enable code extension.
 * `codespice.stop`: Stop code extension.

-User ctrl+shift+p and type CodeSpice for command options.

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes